 I won’t go on and on about how delicious turkey rolls are because I’m sure you’ve already had the pleasure.
 Instead, I’ll focus on the nutritional value that something this simple can offer.

 The macronutrient breakdown is ideal for those using ketogenic diets for fat loss.
-The carb count is non existent and the fat is relatively low, making it easier to create a calorie deficit.
+The carb count is non-existent, and the fat is relatively low, making it easier to create a calorie deficit.
 This is the type of food you will want to eat to allow your body fat stores to be used for energy instead of dietary fat.
 If you have high body fat already, you do not need to add extra plate fat when you are keto-adapted.

-Turns out turkey rolls make for a pretty smart way to keto.
+It turns out turkey rolls make for a pretty smart way to keto.

 JOIN THE KETOGASM SQUAD!

 Say YES to your health!
 Get the latest recipes, tips, and resources delivered directly to your inbox!